-Family planning commodities, inclu mix of contraceptive options avai ning and other medical supplies Counseling, cues to action/items on the walls or other tools
+Family planning commodities, including the mix of contraceptive options available ing and other medical supplies Counseling, cues to action/litems on the walls or other tools STEP Ask how to he in-charge monito ors PERFORMANCE and answer the the staff meet to discussing service delivery?

-TIME

-20 mins

-STEP Ask how the in-charge monito ors PERFORMANCE and answer the following questions

-5 How often does the staff meet to discuss Family Planning service delivery?
 Do you monitor any indicators related to family planning service delivery?
 How would you describe the facility's performance in the region?
-What kind of feedback or mentorship have you a your colleagues received regarding family plannin
+What kind of feedback or mentorship have you and your colleagues received regarding family planning

--

-ТІМЕ If so, which ones?
-What have you observed as a result?
-How do you know this?
-Understand specific areas of improvement or good practices to continue, as mentioned by supervisors.

-TIME 20 mins How do you know this?

-How do you know this?

-How do you know this?